Frederiksberg Allé: Country houses and villas

-A number of country houses for wealthy Copenhageners were built along the north site of the avenue in the years after 1780, such as Sommerro, Vennersly, Sans Souci and Alléenberg.
+A number of country houses for wealthy Copenhageners were built along the north side of the avenue in the years after 1780, such as Sommerro, Vennersly, Sans Souci and Alléenberg.
 In 1785 King Christian VII installed a large iron gate at the site where the avenue diverged from Vesterbrogade.
 Apart from the king only the new land owners were given a key.

 Frederiksberg Allé was finally opened to private traffic in 1833.
 The iron gate was dismantled in 1862 and later installed at Søndermarken's entrance on the corner of Pile Allé and Roskildevej.
 The south side of the street had long remained more open but in the years after 1850 it was built over with private villas.

 An entertainment area

 The area outside Frederiksberg Palace gardens had thrived as a fashionable destination for excursions ever since the construction of the palace in the first decade of the 18th century.
 When Frederiksberg Allé, as well as the palace gardens were opened to the public, and Copenhagen's fortifications were decommissioned, allowing for more robust constructions outside the city, numerous pleasure gardens and entertainment establishments sprung up along the street.
 One of the most popular places was Sommerlyst, a large pleasure garden which opened in 1834 at the end of Frederiksberg Allé.
 It had pavilions, flower beds, a merry-go-round, ferris wheels and a bandstand.

 Further down the street.
 Georg Carstensen, after leaving Tivoli Gardens which he had founded in 1843, opened a large entertainment complex in Moorish style named Alhambra in 1857.
 It contained the largest concert hall in Copenhagen which seated 2,000.
 It was never a success and the buildings were torn down in 1870.
 Another concert hall, Odeon, which opened the same year as Alhambra, was converted into the Frederiksberg Entertainment Theatre in 1869.
 Sommerlyst's old main building was torn down in 1855 and replaced with a larger one which contained a theatre and concert space.
 It was designed by H. C. Stilling who had also worked for Tivoli and Alhambra.

 Other popular venues were Valhalla, Schweizer Pavillon, Sankt Thomas and Rosenfryd.
 They all combined dining with female singers and various other forms of entertainment.
 Located in one of the former country houses, Sankt Thomas had an anatomic museum and waxworks in a lateral wing, and in 1897 added sports to the palette of entertainment when Magnus Bech-Olsen became a world champion in wrestling by defeating the Turkish Sultan's court wrestler.